 Manual or automatic

 This parameter concerns the tonearm operation.
-In the manual mode, the user should direct the tonearm onto the disc and set it on the groove.
+In manual mode, the user must manually direct the tonearm onto the record and place it onto the groove.
 When the record is over, the user should return the tonearm back to its idle position.

 In the automatic mode, the tonearm movement (and in some cases, setup as well) is performed automatically, without user’s intrusion.
 It’s quite convenient, especially for the beginners in the vinyl listening.
 The turntable is generally a “plug-n-play” type.
 No precise calculation of the weight, downforce, etc. is needed.

 However, such technology requires additional cables and electric schemes, which can affect the clarity of the signal.
 As vinyl discs are appreciated first of all due to the depth of the audio and rich detail, this parameter can become a deal-breaker for the audiophile.
-The majority of the modern high-end turntables are of a manual type.
+Most modern high-end turntables are of the manual type.

 Pitch control